Justin-Sniesak/Justin-Sniesak/README.md

 Rapid Technical Acquisition Specialist | Platform Engineer

-My GitHub is a living portfolio of my proficiency in modern infrastructure.
-I specialize in the accelerated design and implementation of cloud-native systems, with a proven ability to go from zero knowledge to enterprise-level proficiency in weeks, not months.
+This is my living portfolio of production-grade, cloud-native infrastructure.
+I specialize in the accelerated design and implementation of complex systems, with a proven ability to go from zero knowledge to enterprise-level proficiency in weeks.

+My projects are a testament to my methodical approach to problem-solving and my belief that comprehensive documentation is the cornerstone of a scalable environment.

 Core Competencies: